 Genuine Wagyu beef is an undeniably high-quality meat, but to many, a description saying simply that, although very complimentary, would be viewed as an almost absurd understatement.
 That’s because Wagyu is frequently named as the best beef in the entire world.
 People will pay hundreds of dollars to taste it.
 “Life-changing” is regularly used when talking about the experience of eating Kobe beef in Kobe, while others claim that trying Wagyu even once permanently ruined all other meats for them.

-The most distinctive physical feature of Wagyu beef is its intense level of marbling, a term which refers to the marble-like pattern formed by the visible streaks of intramuscular fat dispersed within the learn.
+The most distinctive physical feature of Wagyu beef is its intense level of marbling, a term referring to the marble-like pattern formed by the visible streaks of intramuscular fat dispersed within the lean.
 Even somebody who has never once before heard the words "Wagyu” or “marbling” would immediately be able to notice that there’s something different about its appearance that sets it apart from the beef that’s found in the grocery store.